 A-1.1 Two methods have been specified.
 Any methods may be used depending on the facilities available.

-A-1.2 Method 1
+A-1.2 Method I

 A-1.2.1 Procedure

 Weigh accurately about 500 mg of the material and transfer it quantitatively to a separator with the aid of 10 ml of water.
 Add 2 ml of diluted hydrochloric acid, and extract the precipitated saccharin first with 30 ml, then with four 20 ml portions of a solvent composed of 9 volumes of chloroform and 1 volume of alcohol.
 Filter each extract through a small filter paper moistened with the solvent mixture, and evaporate the combined filtrates on a steam-bath to dryness.
 Dissolve the residue in 75 ml of hot water, cool, add phenolphthalein and titrate with 0.1 N sodium hydroxide.
-Each millilitre of 0.1 N sodium hydroxide is equivalent to 20.52 mg of sodium saccharin (C7H4NNaO3S)
+Each millilitre of 0.1 N sodium hydroxide is equivalent to 20.52 mg of sodium saccharin (C7H4NNaO3S).

-A-1.3 Method 2
+A-1.3 Method II